microsoft/wcnscripts/manifests/hnslogger/README.md

   * 4 - (info) errors + HNS RPC calls
   * 6 - all activity (*VERY* noisy)

-By default, it will rotate the traces so that only the 5 newest trace files are preserved (filesize ~256 MB).
+By default, it will rotate the traces so that only the 4 newest trace files are preserved (filesize ~500 MB).
+When you stop the trace, there should be 5 log files.

 ## Usage
 ```
-kubectl apply -f hnsloggger.yaml
+kubectl apply -f hnsloggger2022.yaml
 ```
 Will schedule hnslogger DaemonSet pods onto every Windows node.
 This will use level 4 by default and write `hnslogs.etl` files into directory `C:\k\hnslogs`.